 See Your Primary Care Provider

-Make an appointment with your primary care provider and initiate an open and honest conversation about your real health goals and what you and your care team can do to achieve them.
+Make an appointment and initiate an open and honest conversation about your real health goals and what you and your care team can do to achieve them.

 Tell your doctor: ‘I’m ready to change, to maximize my health, and I need your help."